Pine 64 Review after deep testing

 - Additional IO pins.

 - 2 USB ports.

 - Community still on development.
 (Help us improve it, up voting the proposal on Stack Exchange Community).

-Hopefully for the next version will improve those cons, and lets see how much has gown its community.
-For now my rating is: 4 starts out of 5.
+Hopefully for the next version will improve those cons, and let's see how much has gowned its community.
+For now, my rating is: 4 starts out of 5.